LIFSHallym/LIFSResearchBlog/_drafts/2020-02-11-git-commands-enough-to-excel-in-your-team.md

 5. Git pull

-Let's assume your changes has been merged to master by the team member incharge of accepting pull request and you closed the day's work.
+Let's assume your changes has been merged to master by the team member incharge of accepting pull request and you closed the day's work and went home.

-To continue working whenever you return you have to make a git pull
+To continue your work whenever you return you have to make a git pull

 What is git pull?

 Remember while you started you cloned the master branch right?
 Then you created your branch and it has been merged back to master.
 Assumming while you were away other branches from your team mates were also merged to master, if you continue working on your branch and then push to be merged, you can guess that your code will surely not have alot of what is currently at the master branch and will be rejected from merging.

-Use git pull every time you want to start working to get the current codebase from the master branch into your local branch so that you and your team members are always on thesame page.
-It is like the first time when you had to clone the whole project but this time you just have to pull it.
+You should use git pull every time you want to continue working on an existing project so that you get the current codebase from the master branch into your local branch and you and your team members are always on thesame page.
+Git pull is like the first time when you had to clone the whole project but this time you just have to pull it.

 ```bash
 $ git pull origin master
 ```

-This will update your local branch with code base in master branch.
-After you can add new changes to the code base and repeat step 3.
+This will update your local branch with the most recent code base in the master branch.
+After that you can add your new changes to the code base and when you are done for working simply repeat step 3.
 4.

 To excel in your team revolves around repeating steps 5, 3 and 4 in that order.
 That is git pull, git push, git pull request.